glamod/glamod-ingest/src/db-maker/README.md

 ## Create schema and set permissions

+This normally needs to be done by user `postgres`:

 ```
 CREATE SCHEMA IF NOT EXISTS cdmlite AUTHORIZATION $SCHEMA_NAME;
 GRANT ALL ON SCHEMA $SCHEMA_NAME TO $WEB_USER;